center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - Instance Metadata

   * - RemoveUserFromGroup
-    - A user has been removed from an IAM group
+    - A user has been removed from an IAM group.
     - Group
     - Group Modification